-If you are aged 16 years and over on 31st August 2016 starting a Further Education course in September 2016, you may be eligible for financial support from the 16-19 funds and Discretionary Learner Support funds.
+If you are aged 16 years and over on 31st August 2017 starting a Further Education course in September 2017, you may be eligible for financial support from the 16-19 Bursary funds and Learner Support funds.

-To apply for a 19+ Advanced Learner Loan Bursary you must be in receipt of a 19+ Advanced Learner Loan.
+To apply for an Advanced Learner Loan Bursary you must be in receipt of an Advanced Learner Loan.

-We can support with course related costs including travel, course equipment (specific courses listed in the guidance notes), Free College Meals and childcare.
+We can support with course related costs including travel, course equipment (specific courses listed in the guidance notes), free meals in further education and childcare.

-To be eligible you will have a household income of under £25,000 (after Tax) and meet the Education Funding Agency eligibility criteria.
+To be eligible you will have a household income of under £30,000 (gross) and meet the EFA/SFA eligibility criteria.